George Edwin Taylor: La Crosse period

 Taylor returned to La Crosse in 1879, and changed his middle name from Edward to Edwin.
 On October 15, 1885, he married Mary Hall of Prairie du Chien, Wisconsin.
 She is mentioned only once in located records.
 There were no known children from this marriage.

 Taylor wrote articles for several of La Crosse's newspapers and for Chicago's Inter Ocean.
 During this first year, he also obtained employment as city editor of the La Crosse Democrat, owned and edited by Marcus "Brick" Pomeroy.
-During the Civil War he was known as a Copperhead, gaining national notoriety by calling for the assassination of President Abraham Lincoln.
+During the Civil War, Pomeroy was known as a Copperhead, gaining national notoriety by calling for the assassination of President Abraham Lincoln.
 Pomeroy was an influential voice in the Greenback Party and within Wisconsin's Union Greenback Labor Party.

 Taylor became editor of the La Crosse Evening Star (1885–1886) and owner/editor of the Wisconsin Labor Advocate (1886-ca. 1887), both of which claimed to be the voice of the Knights of Labor, the La Crosse County Workingmen's Party, and the Wisconsin State People's Party (also known as the Wisconsin Union Labor Party).

 Taylor was politically active at the city, county, state, and national levels while living in La Crosse.
 As editor of the La Crosse Evening Star, he supported the administration of Frank "White Beaver" Powell, who served two terms as mayor of La Crosse.
 He was first elected as an independent (with no party affiliation) and, for his second term, as the champion of the city's Workingmen's Party.

 Taylor was Secretary (1885–1886) of the La Crosse Workingmen's Party (both city and county) and one of the founders of the Wisconsin People's Party in (1886), serving as its State Secretary (1886–1887).
 He represented the state party at the Cincinnati Conference of Union Labor (February 1887) and became an advocate of Union Labor in Wisconsin (1887).
 Taylor's Wisconsin Labor Advocate was the official voice of Wisconsin's labor party in 1887.

 Taylor's rapid rise in La Crosse's and Wisconsin's labor movement drew attention to his race at a time when the nation was reevaluating its racial attitudes.
 His opponents in the labor movement increasingly reminded him that he was black.
 Taylor returned their racial challenges in equal kind, and his support base within La Crosse's predominantly white community collapsed.